Bela trinacria

 Bela trinacria is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

-The height of the shell attains 8.5 mm, its diameter 3.5 mm.
+The height of the shell attains 8.5 mm, its diameter is 3.5 mm.
 It is characterized by its distinctive shell, which places it within the Genus Bela, known for its fusiform shells with elevated spirals and a short siphonal canal.

 Distribution

 Fossils of this species have been found in Pliocene strata in Sicily, Italy.